 The Best Stroke Recovery Books

-The following books on stroke recovery can help educate you and your loved ones with advice from therapists, brain scientists, and other stroke survivors.
+The following books can help educate you and your loved ones through evidence and advice from brain scientists, therapists, and other stroke survivors.
 We included both technical guides and memoirs to provide you with a robust reading experience.

 Here are some of the best books on stroke recovery: